Oven BBQ Pork Spare Ribs

 Yes, keep in an airtight container in the freezer for up to 2 months.

-I prefer to reheat in a 300F oven, wrapped in foil, for about 20 minutes, until warmed through.
-You can also microwave them, but it’s always tricky to get even heating when you have meat on the bone.
-If the ribs are frozen, thaw overnight in the fridge first, or defrost in the microwave.
+I recommend reheating in a 300ºF oven, wrapped in foil, for about 20 minutes.
+You can microwave them, but it’s harder to heat evenly when there’s bone involved.
+If frozen, thaw overnight in the fridge first.

 Oven BBQ Pork Spare Ribs